ceph/ceph/doc/ceph-volume/lvm/batch.rst

 .. note:: Although operations in ``ceph-volume lvm create`` allow usage of
           ``block.wal`` it isn't supported with the ``auto`` behavior.

+This default auto-sorting behavior is now DEPRECATED and will be changed in future releases.
+Instead devices are not automatically sorted unless the ``--auto`` option is passed

+It is recommended to make use of the explicit device lists for ``block.db``, ``block.wal`` and ``journal``.

 .. _ceph-volume-lvm-batch_bluestore: